TheFonzino/aurora-tech-repair/README.md

-# aurora-mobile-tech
+# aurora-tech-repair
 ## PC Repair & Mods

-This git is for my personal business website, Aurora Mobile Tech.
+This git is for my personal business website, Aurora Tech Repair.
 I will be adding multiple versions to remind myself of everything I learned during my time at NAIT, mostly how to code websites properly.

 The versions I will be making depend on the complexity of the website:
 - HTML/CSS website to create a starting basis